Video of Great Designers Lead with Story Training Session

 Within a monarchy, it’s essential to know your role.
 The same is true for great PowerPoint style slide presentations.
 Your effectiveness as a presenter will increase royally by understanding the purpose and relationship of 3 key roles: Audience, Presenter, and the Presentation.

-The only reason your presentation exists is to serve the King (your audience).
+Your Audience is King The only reason your presentation exists is to serve the King (your audience).
 Too many presentations fail because they are all about the presenter.
 When this happens, the King will demand your head.
 A great way to keep your head is to check your ratio of I/we to you.
-Use the word “you” at least three times as much as the words “I” or “we.”
+Use the word “you” at least three times as much as the words “I” or “we.”

-As you develop the content of your presentation, keep asking yourself, “how does this serve my King?” This will be your filter for deciding what gets included in your presentation.
+As you develop the content of your presentation, keep asking yourself, “how does this serve my King?”
+This will be your filter for deciding what gets included in your presentation.

 Your audience is a dubious King who wants to know why he should listen to you.
-To establish credibility, have someone else introduce you prior to going on “stage.” You must also be likable.
+To establish credibility, have someone else introduce you prior to going on “stage.”
+You must also be likable.
 Showing authenticity and vulnerability through personal story or self-deprecating humor is effective.
 The dubious King must then be persuaded why he should adopt your point of view.
 A combination of logical and emotional argument is best.
 Once the King likes you, decides to adopt your point view, then you must define the next action for the King to take.

-As the presenter, you are the Star hired to entertain, inform, or persuade the King.
+The Presenter is the Star As the presenter, you are the Star hired to entertain, inform, or persuade the King.
 The King has come to see you, not your slides.
 Presenters often make the mistake of thinking their slides are the star.
 Don’t hide behind your slides believing they will perform for you.
 If, in your presentation, you simply read your slides, then do everyone a favor by canceling the presentation and send them a PDF.
 Think of your slides as scenery that supports your performance.

 The Star deserves a spotlight.
 Presenters often make the mistake of turning off the lights to make their slides look better.
 Remember, you are the Star, not your slides, so make sure you are well lit.
 This will keep the audience awake and allow them to connect with you.
 Today’s projectors are powerful enough to project your slides, even in a well lit room.